andy5995/zigdeck/README.md

 # zigdeck

-A non-functioning library that shuffles a deck of cards and deals them out
+A library that creates and shuffles a deck of cards from which you can draw

+The code builds but it's not yet complete.

+Tested with the the development version of [zig](https://ziglang.org/) (may not build with the last release).